casper-network/docs/source/docs/casper/operators/setup.md

 ## Node Version Installation {#node-version-installation}

-Included with `casper-node-launcher` Debian package are two scripts to help with installing `casper-node` versions.
+Included with `casper-node-launcher` is `node_util.py` to installing `casper-node` versions.
+To stage all current `casper-node` versions we would run:

+`sudo -u casper /etc/casper/node_util.py stage_protocols <NETWORK_CONFIG>`

+We use `casper.conf` for MainNet and `casper-test.conf` for TestNet.
+This will install all currently released protocols in one step.
 `/etc/casper/pull_casper_node_version.sh` will pull `bin.tar.gz` and `config.tar.gz` from genesis.casperlabs.io.

 This is invoked with the release version in underscore format such as: